-Quit being so generalizing with the “It’s the exact same as the first one” bullshit.
+Quit being so generalizing with the “It’s the exact same as the first one” BS.
 Sure, the plot points are similar, but the jokes are different.
 It’s not the same movie.
 I found this one way funnier than the first one.
 By a lot.
 In fact, the way that they basically retreaded the plot of the first film is the kind of deliberate silliness that contributed to why I thought this one was so funny.

 15. Mission Impossible: Ghost Protocol

 14. Super 8